Everyone talks about having healthy relationships and what you need to do to have them.

 Ah, my friend’s husband just bought her a Range Rover and I’m still driving this stupid car.

 Just stop that already!
-Can you hear yourself right now?
 Are you in competition with others?
 Don’t do that to yourself or your relationship.

 Don’t ever compare your relationship to others.
 You are different and so is your relationship.